open-access-policies/streaming/_trust_and_safety_policies/ts_pol_001.md

 **3.5 Appeals and Due Process**

-Users must have access to fair and transparent appeals processes:
-- Clear appeals procedures accessible within 24 hours of moderation action
-- Human review of all appeals with response within 7 days for standard appeals
-- Expedited appeals process for time-sensitive content (news, public interest)
-- Independent review board for high-impact content decisions
-- Transparency reporting on appeals volume, outcome rates, and processing times
-- User communication explaining moderation decisions and appeal rights
+Users must have clear appeals procedures accessible within 24 hours of moderation action and receive human review of all appeals with response within 7 days for standard appeals.
+The Company must provide expedited appeals process for time-sensitive content (news, public interest) and maintain an independent review board for high-impact content decisions.
+The Company must publish transparency reporting on appeals volume, outcome rates, and processing times and provide user communication explaining moderation decisions and appeal rights.

 **3.6 Transparency and Accountability**

-Content moderation practices must be transparent and accountable:
-- Public transparency reports published quarterly with detailed moderation metrics
-- Community guidelines easily accessible and translated into local languages
-- Regular stakeholder engagement including user feedback and expert consultation
-- External audits of content moderation practices and bias assessments
-- Researcher access programs for academic study of content moderation effectiveness
-- Compliance with DSA requirements for algorithmic transparency and risk assessments
+Content moderation practices must publish public transparency reports quarterly with detailed moderation metrics and maintain community guidelines easily accessible and translated into local languages.
+The Company must conduct regular stakeholder engagement including user feedback and expert consultation and perform external audits of content moderation practices and bias assessments.
+The Company must provide researcher access programs for academic study of content moderation effectiveness and ensure compliance with DSA requirements for algorithmic transparency and risk assessments.

 **3.7 Special Protections**

-Enhanced protections must be provided for vulnerable users and content:
-- Additional protections for users under 18 with specialized moderation workflows
-- Crisis intervention procedures for content indicating self-harm or suicide risk
-- Expedited review for content related to public health emergencies
-- Cultural and linguistic expertise for content in diverse languages and regions
-- Coordination with law enforcement for criminal content while protecting user privacy
-- Whistleblower protection for moderators reporting policy violations or safety concerns
+The Company must provide additional protections for users under 18 with specialized moderation workflows and implement crisis intervention procedures for content indicating self-harm or suicide risk.
+The Company must ensure expedited review for content related to public health emergencies and maintain cultural and linguistic expertise for content in diverse languages and regions.
+The Company must coordinate with law enforcement for criminal content while protecting user privacy and provide whistleblower protection for moderators reporting policy violations or safety concerns.

 **3.8 Cross-Border and Legal Compliance**

-Content moderation must comply with diverse legal frameworks:
-- Geographic content blocking for country-specific legal requirements
-- Compliance with local content laws while maintaining consistent global standards
-- Legal review processes for government takedown requests
-- Documentation and reporting of content removals for regulatory compliance
-- Coordination with legal teams for complex jurisdictional issues
-- Regular legal training for moderation teams on evolving regulatory requirements
+Content moderation must implement geographic content blocking for country-specific legal requirements and ensure compliance with local content laws while maintaining consistent global standards.
+The Company must establish legal review processes for government takedown requests and maintain documentation and reporting of content removals for regulatory compliance.
+The Company must coordinate with legal teams for complex jurisdictional issues and provide regular legal training for moderation teams on evolving regulatory requirements.

 ### 4. Standards Compliance